codeface-io/SwiftObserver/README.md

 }
 ~~~

-To process updates from an *Observable*, the *Observer* must be alive.
+To process messages from an *Observable*, the *Observer* must be alive.
 There's no awareness after death in memory:

 ```swift
 class Dog: Observer {